 Seminars include a Landmark Case Review and extensive didactics, case conferences, and a Forensic Research Seminar.
 Additionally, fellows attend courses relevant to forensic psychiatry at the UC Hastings School of Law.

 Fellows participate in a wide variety of civil and criminal forensic evaluations with intensive faculty supervision.
 These include psychic injury, medical malpractice, psychological autopsy, family court issues, and juvenile and adult criminal court referrals.
-Fellows participate in clinical rotations at San Quentin State Prison, Marin County Jail, the Veterans Hospital,, and an outpatient sexual offender treatment practice.
+Fellows participate in clinical rotations at San Quentin Prison and the Veterans Hospital and clinics.
 Consultative experiences to health professionals, employers, and professional organizations exist as well.
 The program provides comprehensive supervision on forensic report writing and training in court testimony in both civil and criminal settings.
 There are elective opportunities, depending on the interests of the fellows.